 Dates for withdrawals without academic penalty will vary from course to course based on duration and delivery.
 Check with your campus for further information.
-If you meet the criteria for withdrawing, complete Course Revision Form (PDF 72.6KB) and submit to your campus.
+If you meet the criteria for withdrawing, complete the Course Revision Form (PDF 72.6KB) and submit to your campus.
 Failure to attend does not constitute an official withdrawal.
 The official date of withdrawal will be the date on which the student's withdrawal form is received.

 If you are entitled to a course fee refund, based on the above withdrawal criteria, refunds may be issued as follows: